LamaAni/zairflow/README.md

 [major].[minor].[patch]
 ```

-## Diversions from default airflow config,
+## Diversions from default airflow config

 Changes to the default config: